bericontraster/bericontraster.github.io/_tabs/about.md

 tags: about
 ---

-## Hi, I'm Muhammad Zubair
+## Hi, I’m Muhammad Zubair

-I'm an Offensive Security Professional with 3+ years of hands-on experience in penetration testing, and red team operations. **OSCP**-certified and currently advancing in malware development to simulate advanced persistent threats.
+I’m an Offensive Security Professional with 3+ years of hands-on experience in penetration testing and red team operations.
+I’m **OSCP**-certified and currently deepening my expertise in malware development to better simulate advanced persistent threats.

+I help organizations uncover the vulnerabilities attackers would actually exploit before real attackers do.
+I’ve conducted **60+** real-world penetration tests, built 20+ custom offensive security labs, and **trained** security teams across multiple regions.

+My focus is on real impact: exploitability, blast radius, and what genuinely puts a business at risk.
+If a finding can’t be meaningfully abused, it doesn’t deserve panic.

 ## My Journey